-Established in 1912, Acri represents the joint-stock Savings Banks and the Foundations of Banking Origin that came into existence in the early 1990s pursuant to the enactment of the so-called "Amato" Law, no. 218/90.
+Established in 1912, Acri represents the joint-stock Savings Banks and the Foundations of banking origin

-Acri is an indipendent, non-profit, apolitical Association intended to:
+Acri is an independent, non-profit, apolitical Association intended to:

-- negotiate the terms and conditions of conventions and agreements to be submitted to the Members for approval.
+• search and foster co-operation opportunities between Members and Italian and foreign entities, companies and relevant organisations and negotiate the terms and conditions of conventions and agreements to be submitted to the Members themselves for approval.